Longestboi/Longestboi.github.io/content/blog/2025/Debofuscating-Javascript-to-fix-a-neopets-game/index.md

 return u1O;
 ```

-I'm sure this could be refactored to be even smaller, but this is fairly understandable.
+I'm sure this could be refactored to be even smaller, but this is relatively understandable.

-It looks like it's decoding 4 'encoded' chars in an array, then pushing them into a new array.
+The function decodes 4 encoded characters in an array and then pushes them into a new array.
 It then randomizes this array, joins them together, and uses bracket notation to find a property with that name and returns the property!
-This code seems really inefficent as you could get lost in a near infinite loop, but it only runs once so I guess it's not too bad.
+This code seems really inefficient because you could get lost in a near-infinite loop, but it only runs once, so I guess it's not too bad.

-The property it returns, `R3kk`, is actually a function which returns a string that looks to be encoded.
+The property it returns, `R3kk`, is actually a function that returns a string that looks to be encoded.
 Once I flatten this whole state machine, we'll see how it decodes this string.

 #### Final State Machine Flattened
-There is another state machine nested within this overarching state machine, but it's a rather simple _else if_ chain, so I'll skip over that and get to the flattening of this main state machine.
+There is another state machine nested within this overarching state machine, but it's a pretty simple _else-if_ chain, so I'll skip over that and get to the flattening of this main state machine.

-Now we have a relatively flat state machine, using the previous techniques, let's flatten it one more time.
+Now that we have a relatively flat state machine, let's flatten it one more time.

 {{< details summary="___Click to reveal nearly flattened state machine___" >}}
 ```js